-Your financial statements are publicly available in an abbreviated form (less information is reported if your company qualifies as a micro-entity).
+Your financial statements are publicly available in an abbreviated form (less information is reported if your company qualifies as a micro-entity, although this is set to change).

 It is much easier for your family, relatives and others to become involved in the running of the business as they can be made directors without you losing any control.